 Contains a Next TWT field shall resume the corresponding TWT session, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.

 NOTE —The TWT Flow Identifier, together with the MAC addresses of the TWT requesting STA and TWT Responding STA identifies the TWT agreement for which the TWT Information frame is sent (see 10.43.1 (TWT overview)).

+If the TWT Information frame contains a Broadcast Reschedule subfield equal to 1 then the above rules apply to all individual TWT sessions, except that reschedules and resumptions of the respective TWTs occur not earlier than the Next TWT value contained in the TWT Information frame.(#12228)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11350):

-A TWT requesting STA that is in PS mode and that transmits a TWT Information frame to a peer STA may transition to doze state after receiving the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response(#4846) and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated in the TWT Information frame.
-A TWT requesting STA that is in PS mode and that receives a TWT Information frame from a peer STA may go to doze state after transmitting the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response(#4846) and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated in the TWT Information frame.(#8109, #7403)
+A TWT requesting STA that is in PS mode and that transmits a TWT Information frame to a peer STA may transition to doze state after receiving the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response(#4846) and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated (if any) in the TWT Information frame.
+A TWT requesting STA that is in PS mode and that receives a TWT Information frame from a peer STA may go to doze state after transmitting the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger and has not yet received the expected frames from the AP in response(#4846) and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated (if any) in the TWT Information frame.(#11350) (#8109, #7403)

 TWT information for broadcast TWT